 I pattern tested this and have made two versions.
 Even though the shoulders are too wide on this one, I love it and wear it quite a bit during Spring/Autumn/Winter.
 I wish I hadn't made it quite so mini as it's not super practical for work!
 This slightly stretchy denim-look fabric was an absolute steal at £5 a metre and it's worn amazingly, doesn't need ironing and is super comfy to wear.
 I sized down for my second version but don't like the fit as much as I do on this version.

-Sew Over It Libby shirt in Crowded Faces fabric from Like Sew Amazing
+Sew Over It Libby shirt in Crowded Faces fabric from Like Sew Amazing (no longer available)

 This is the only shirt I've made and I love it but it doesn't get as much wear as I'd like.
 I find the combination of grown-on sleeves and cuffs means it doesn't layer well under cardigans, and it's quite cropped so I only wear it when it's warmer.
 I adore this fabric, and despite a couple of instances of snagging while sewing, it's a dream and washes and presses beautifully.